Did You Know?

-Q: What grape varieties are grown in Willcox Wine Country?
+Q: What grape varieties are grown in the Willcox area?

 A: A wide range of grapes are grown (and experimental blocs are being planted all the time) but many varieties from France (Rhone), Spain (Rioja), & Italy (Piedmont, Chianti, etc...) have already proven to make excellent world-class wines.
 Mourvedre/Monastrell, Syrah, Petite Sirah, Grenache, Malvasia, Viognier, Sangiovese, Zinfandel, Cabernet Sauvignon are some of the more popular varieties grown locally.

 A: Arizona is more than just big cities surrounded by miles of dust and cacti.
 Arizona has high desert regions that are well suited to grape growing.
 These higher elevations have the warm days and cooler nights that bring out the best character in many types of grapes.
 Grapes thrive with very little water once established (in fact vines that are slightly stressed often produce the best wines) so wine grapes are among the most sustainable crops that can be grown in these regions.

 Willcox has a long agricultural and ranching history.
 The sprawling country valleys and foothills around Willcox are known statewide for their herbs, fruits and vegetables.
 Growing grapes seems a natural fit!

 Q: Can I volunteer to work in a vineyard or winery?